- Keep brainstorming sessions productive by diversifying your team and documenting every idea.

 Avoid “no, but…”

 In the brainstorming state, all ideas are good ideas.
-The fewer limitations you put on yourself and your team, the more opportunity you have to come up with unique, lead-generating content ideas.
+The fewer limitations you put on yourself and your team, the more opportunity you have to come up with unique, lead-generating digital content ideas.
 Don’t worry if an idea isn’t realistic right now.
 That unrealistic idea just may turn into an incredible piece of content that no one has ever done before.

 Enterprises can have thousands of employees across different teams, so take advantage of their expertise.
 Diverse opinions will help you avoid silos and get unique perspectives for bigger, better and more creative content ideas.
 For example, someone in IT might bring some valuable insights to the table that your content team wouldn’t otherwise consider.